Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Volume of Macbeath Regions

 \end{theorem}

-\begin{proof} Let $\RR$ be the set of Macbeath regions described in the lemma.
-We will establish the bound given in the lemma for $\RR$.
-As $|\CC| = |\RR|$, this will prove the lemma.
+\begin{proof} Let $\RR$ be the set of Macbeath regions described in the theorem.
+We will establish the bound given in the theorem for $\RR$.
+As $|\CC| = |\RR|$, this will prove the theorem.

-As in the proof of Lemma~\ref{lem:mac-cover}, the $O(\eps/v)$ bound on $|\RR|$ follows easily from disjointness and the fact that the Macbeath regions of $\RR$ are all fully contained within distance $O(\eps)$ of $\bd K$.
+It is easy to see from Lemma~\ref{lem:mac-cap2} that that every point in the Macbeath regions of $\RR$ lies within distance $O(\eps)$ of $\bd K$, and so these Macbeath regions are fully contained in a region of volume $O(\eps)$.
+Since each such Macbeath region has volume $\Omega(v)$, it follows from disjointness that $|\RR| = O(\eps/v)$.
 In the rest of the proof, we will show that $|\RR| = O(v/\eps^d)$.

 Construct the set of Macbeath regions as described in Lemma~\ref{lem:mac-cover}, with the convex body referred to in the lemma being the polar body $K^*$, and with $\eps$ in the lemma set to $\eps/c$ for sufficiently large constant $c$.
 Call this set $\RR'$.
-With each Macbeath region $R' \in \RR'$, we associate a canonical cap $E$ of $K$ as described in the statement of Lemma~\ref{lem:sandwich}.
-We will show that, for every Macbeath region $R \in \RR$, there is a canonical cap $E$ which satisfies the following properties: \begin{enumerate} \item[(i)] $R \subseteq E^2$,
+Let $c_1$ and $c_2$ be two constants such that for any cap $C \in \CC$, $c_1 \eps \le \width(C) \le c_2 \eps$.
+With each Macbeath region $R' \in \RR'$, we may apply Lemma~\ref{lem:sandwich} for constants $c_1$ and $c_2$ to obtain an associated cap $E$ of $K$, which we call the \emph{canonical cap} associated with $R'$.
+We will show that, for every Macbeath region $R \in \RR$, there is a Macbeath region $R' \in \RR'$ and an associated canonical cap $E$ satisfying the following properties: \begin{enumerate} \item[(i)] $\vol(R \cap E) = \Omega(v)$,

-\item[(ii)] $\vol(E^2) = O(v)$, and
+\item[(ii)] $\vol(E) = O(v)$, and